List of Auckland FC seasons

 This is a list of all seasons played by Auckland Football Club in Australian soccer, from their inaugural season in 2024–25.
 It details their record in every major competition entered, as well as the top goalscorers for each season.
 Top scorers in bold were also the top scorers in Auckland FC's division that season.

 Auckland FC, is a New Zealand professional association football club based in Penrose, Auckland.
 The club was founded in March 2024 competing in the A-League Men.
+The club has won one A-League Premiership, as well as one A-League Championship.